encX/gitlab-api-doc-crawler/README.md

 Recommend to also use VSCode and install official Deno extension for the best development experiences.
 Deno options and launch settings are preconfigured for VSCode.

-To run via command line
+Or run via command line
 ```shell
 $ deno run --allow-all index.ts
 ```